JetBrains/amper/docs/FAQ.md

   or [Gradle-based](../examples-gradle) projects.
 * Read [the blog post](https://blog.jetbrains.com/amper/2024/05/amper-update-may-2024/#setting-up-projects-from-scratch)
   to learn how to create a project from scratch using the IDE.
-* Generate a project from a template using the `amper init` command of the standalone Amper version.
+* Generate a project from a template using the `amper init` command with standalone Amper.

 ### How do I create a multi-module project in Amper?